 This session was followed by research presentations highlighting the importance of metabolic transformations in cancer progression.

 The final day of the conference opened with the proferred paper session, showcasing some of the fantastic advancements and findings made in centres across Ireland in 2018.
 It was a hugely successful conference, with a great collaborative atmosphere between the different research teams.
-ESR4 and the rest of the Queen's delegation are looking forward to IACR 2020 in Galway, where it will be an even more impressive programme as it hosts the annual EACR meeting in parallel.
+ESR4 and the rest of the Queen's delegation are looking forward to IACR 2020 in Galway, where it is sure to be an even more impressive programme.